Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems

 \item \textbf{Precise conditions for generalized area laws}: The generalized area law currently relies on the assumption of boundary-adiabatic paths (Assumption~\ref{assump:Boundary-adiabatic path}).
-Whether this assumption is indeed indispensable or can be relaxed remains unknown.
+It remains unknown whether this assumption is indeed indispensable or can be relaxed.
 Determining the minimal assumptions under which area laws hold is essential for both condensed matter physics and quantum information theory.

 \item \textbf{Tightening the area-law upper bound}: We obtained $E_{\alpha=1}(\Omega)\lesssim [\bar J(V_{AB})/\Delta]^3$ (Theorem~\ref{thm:generalized_area_law}), but it is natural to expect a linear dependence in the boundary size, i.e., $E_{\alpha=1}(\Omega)\lesssim \bar J(V_{AB})/\Delta$.
 Improving the exponent in the upper bound is therefore an important quantitative challenge, with implications for the efficiency of tensor network representations of gapped ground states.